 - Railway mania of the 1840s in Great Britain

-- Economic boom of the late 1980s in the UK
+- The economic boom of the late 1980s in the UK

-- Period leading up to stock market crash in 1929.
+- The period leading up to stock market crash in 1929.

 - Credit bubble and credit crisis of the 2000s.

 The financial instability hypothesis states that in periods of economic stability, it encourages people to take greater risks and the seeming stability leads to financial instability.
 See: Financial instability hypothesis

 Alan Greenspan helped to immortalise the phrase ‘irrational exuberance’ in a speech in 1996

 “But how do we know when irrational exuberance has unduly escalated asset values, which then become subject to unexpected and prolonged contractions as they have in Japan over the past decade?”
 He added that “We as central bankers need not be concerned if a collapsing financial asset bubble does not threaten to impair the real economy, its production, jobs and price stability.”